jariy/soundstagevr/README.md

-This project was forked from
+This project was forked from milenniummike/soundstagevr Updated work with SteamVR 1.8.21 and Unity 2019.2.0f1

 # SoundStage VR